A chemical pregnancy is one of those things that, unless you know you’ve experienced it, you might not have previously even been aware of.

 So when does a chemical pregnancy occur?
 And what causes chemical pregnancy?

-Although a chromosomal abnormality is completely unpreventable, there are certain factors which can increase the likelihood of suffering a chemical pregnancy.
+Although a chromosomal abnormality is completely unpreventable, there are certain factors that can increase the likelihood of suffering a chemical pregnancy.

 - Abnormal hormone levels